olivierverdier/zsh-git-prompt/README.md

     ```
 3. Go in a git repository and test it!

-### Haskell (optional)

-There is now a Haskell implementation as well, which can be four to six times faster than the Python one.
-The reason is not that Haskell is faster in itself (although it is), but that this implementation calls `git` only once.
-To install, do the following:

-1. Make sure [Haskell's stack](http://docs.haskellstack.org/en/stable/README.html#how-to-install) is installed on your system
-2.  `cd` to this folder
-2. Run `stack setup` to install the Haskell compiler, if it is not already there
-3. Run `stack build && stack install` (don't worry, the executable is only “installed” in this folder, not on your system)
-4. Define the variable `GIT_PROMPT_EXECUTABLE="haskell"` somewhere in
-    your `.zshrc`

 ## Customisation

 - You may redefine the function `git_super_status` (after the `source` statement) to adapt it to your needs (to change the order in which the information is displayed).